RT-LOC/docs/docs/hardware/hw_interface_can.md

 ### Import the EDS
-You can import existing EDS files into RTLS Manager.
+You can import existing EDS files into RTManager.
 Rename the file to kart.eds and put it into the following directory:
 ```
 c:/cxRtls/CAN/